brocosan/technical-core/algorithms/linear-search/README.md

 It sequentially checks each element of the list until a match is found or the whole list has been searched.

-In the worst case the target value is a the last position.
+In the worst case the target value is at the last position.
 This gives us a complexity of O(n).

 ```go
 func linearSearch(arr []int, target int) int {